JuanD-Pimiento/Feedback-Control-for-Pest-Population-Systems/README.md

 * Chacón's Model of Summation of Pesticide Applications
 * Lotka-Volterra (LV) Model under Pesticide Application

-In this repository I must acknowledge that the "notebook_LV_stability.nb", regarding the LV system, use a function to transform the interpolating functions (output of NDSolve in this case) into Piecewise functions proposed by the user "Carl Woll" in the following _Mathematica StackExchange_ Thread: https://mathematica.stackexchange.com/questions/59944/extracting-the-function-from-interpolatingfunction-object
+In this repository I must acknowledge that the "notebook_LV_stability.nb", regarding the LV system, makes use of a function to transform the interpolating functions (output of NDSolve in this case) into Piecewise functions proposed by the user "Carl Woll" in the following _Mathematica StackExchange_ Thread: https://mathematica.stackexchange.com/questions/59944/extracting-the-function-from-interpolatingfunction-object